reposense/RepoSense/docs/dg/learningBasics.md

 {{ step(3) }} Get started with contributing

-Here is a small task for you to get started on contributing to RepoSense back-end
+Here is a small [task](https://github.com/reposense/RepoSense/issues/1118) for you to get started on contributing to RepoSense back-end.

-1.
-1.
+1. The basic idea is to remove the validation located in `AnnotatorAnalyzer.java` 1.
 1.